-Approximately 50 percent of the CDBG is spent on capital projects in towns and villages.
-Eligible activities include public works projects such as construction of water lines, drainage, and sanitary sewers; central business district improvements such as sidewalks, curbing, landscaping, benches, and lighting; reconstruction of roads; improvements to neighborhood facilities such as community centers, senior centers, and libraries; park improvements, sewer studies, accessibility improvements, clearance, and demolition for low income housing; and provision of enriched housing opportunities for the elderly who can no longer care forthemselves in their own homes.
+Approximately 50 percent of the CDBG grant is spent on capital projects in towns and villages.
+Eligible activities include public works projects such as construction of water lines, drainage, and sanitary sewers; central business improvements such as sidewalks, curbing, landscaping, benches, and lighting; reconstruction of roads; improvements to neighborhood facilities such as community centers, senior centers, and libraries; park improvements, sewer studies, accessibility improvements, clearance. demolition for low-income housing; and provision of enriched housing opportunities for the elderly who can no longer care for themselves in their own homes.

-Projects must be located in areas of low income with high concentrations of substandard housing.
 Typical target areas have been Mattydale, East Syracuse, Solvay, Baldwinsville, Bridgeport, Jordan, Memphis, and Warners.